Welcome to UCL Bioethics and Medical Law Society!

 - Refusal of medical care and end-of-life decisions

 - Genetic engineering

 We invite everybody of all levels and backgrounds to join - whether you are just curious, or whether you have a founded passion for bioethics and medical law.
-Follow us on our facebook page for more.
+Follow us on our facebook page or Instagram page for more.
 Looking forward to meeting all of you this year!